kevinschaper/pydanticgen-demo/README.md

 ```

-Additionally, `slot_usage` can be used to change inlining behavior for a slot within one class and it's descendants:
+Additionally, `slot_usage` can be used to change inlining behavior for a slot for a class (and its descendants):

 ```linkml
   Chef: